Incentivizing Exploration with Selective Data Disclosure: The three-level policy (Theorem )

 For any agent $t$ in the $s_a$-th second-level group, by Assumption \ref{ass:embehave}, we have

-So we know agents in the $s_a$-th second-level group will all pull arm $a$.
+So, we know agents in the $s_a$-th second-level group will all pull arm $a$.
 Therefore in the first two levels, both arms are pulled at least $T_2$ times.
-Now consider the third-level.
+Now consider the third level.
 We have

 Similarly as above, by Assumption \ref{ass:embehave}, we know $\hat{\mu}_1^t - \hat{\mu}_2^t > 0$ for any agent $t$ in the third level.
 So we know agents in the third-level group will all pull arm 1.\OMIT{ Therefore the expected regret is at most